xinyan-wang-stat/605-Final-Project/README.md

 The purpose of this project is to perform a modern statistical analysis from the **Amazon Review** dataset.

 ### Content
-#### data
-- This contains both raw and cleaned data sets we used in the analysis.

 #### code
 - This contains scripts for the analysis ranging from reading data, exploratory data analysis, data cleaning, data modeling to model diagnostics.